La Loge: Exhibition and ownership

 La Loge was included in the Salon in 1874, where reaction was mixed.
-It was subsequently shown in London in an exhibition organised by his dealer Paul Durand-Ruel, making it one of the earliest Impressionist paintings to be shown in England, but did not sell at either exhibition.
+It was subsequently shown in London in an exhibition organised by his dealer Paul Durand-Ruel, making it one of the earliest Impressionist paintings to be shown in England, but it did not sell at either exhibition.
 It was bought the following year by the dealer ‘Père’ Martin for 425 francs.